Richard David Precht: Philosophical books

 The non-fiction Die Kunst kein Egoist zu sein was published in 2010.
-The book is structured in three parts: "good and evil", "willing and doing" and "moral and society".
+The book is structured in three parts: "good and evil", "willing and doing" and "morality and society".
 Precht deals with the question of moral at first (philosophical and evolutionary) and comes to the conclusion that humans have a relatively high need to be in tune with themselves and also to consider themselves well.
 In the second moral-psychological part however, he examines numerous strategies by which people trick themselves by repressing, replacing, comparing or feeling not to be responsible.
 In the third part, he reflects about consequences for our present society.
 He criticizes the renunciation of politics to the regulatory policy in the economy, pleads for more civic commitment and for a transformation of democracy by new forms of citizen participation and co-partnership.

 Warum gibt es alles und nicht nichts?: Ein Ausflug in die Philosophie tackles the main questions in philosophy in an easy-to-understand structure and prose, making the contents suitable for both children and adults.
 Visiting the main sights of Berlin with his son Oskar, Precht gives a historic city outline while discussing the big topics of ethics, aesthetics and consciousness.
 The book was published by Goldmann Verlag in 2011.

 Another popular non-fiction book written by Precht is Anna, die Schule und der liebe Gott: Der Verrat des Bildungssystems an unseren Kindern published by Goldmann Verlag in 2013 in which he criticizes the German school system.